hjalmers/angular-exemplify/README.md

 npm install raw-loader --save-dev`
 ```

-Then you need to add the followinf typings to your `typings.d.ts` file.
+Then you need to add the following typings to your `typings.d.ts` file.

 ```js
 declare module '!raw-loader!*' {